Train ML models with Ray

 For this experiment, we will provision one bare-metal node with GPUs.

-The Ray section requires a node with two GPUs.
+This lab requires a node with two GPUs.

 We can browse Chameleon hardware configurations for suitable node types using the Hardware Browser.
 For example, to find nodes with 2x GPUs: if we expand “Advanced Filters”, check the “2” box under “GPU count”, and then click “View”, we can identify some suitable node types.